 We often host guest artists and lecturers from around the world.
 Our studio is available for private parties of all ages.
+And we have a sister studio called Wheelhouse for members that ‘want to do their own thing’ and create work to sell.

 Our lot is shared with three independent businesses including: Mill Valley Potter’s Studio, The Studio 4 Art, and CNL Native Plant Nursery.